algorithm-archivists/algorithm-archive/contents/quantum_systems/quantum_systems.md

 A _universal quantum simulator_ is often called a quantum computer for this reason.

 The truth is that quantum simulators are hard to make in laboratories, so simulating quantum systems on classical hardware is as good as we can do in most cases.
-This section is devoted to all the different methods currently used to solve complex quantum systems, so let's start with the Schrodinger Equation, which has many different fomulations.
+This section is devoted to all the different methods currently used to solve complex quantum systems, so let's start with the Schrodinger Equation, which has many different formulations.
 Here is the easiest one to explain:

 $$